 A DESERT OASIS

-A quick spin from L.A., Palm Springs was truly born as a weekender getaway for industry players, movie stars, mafia and moguls when Hollywood’s two-hour rule kept contract actors on a very short leash.
-Originally built in 1929 by Frank Pershing amid the pink grapefruit, ficus, and skinny palm trees with the (in)famous bungalows soon to follow, the Estrella motor inn became as much an iconic part of this first golden age as the smoke and tipple, tennis and golf, and the lounge acts at Chi Chi club.
-Red-carpet entry to these casitas was common for faces like Joan Crawford, Clark Gable, Marilyn Monroe, and Errol Flynn.
-(Crawford famously demanded french bread and 7 packs of cigarettes–3 opened–in hers.)
+Just a quick spin from L.A., Palm Springs emerged as a premier weekend retreat for industry players, movie stars, mafia, and moguls when Hollywood’s two-hour rule kept contract actors close.
+Originally built in 1929 by Frank Pershing, nestled among pink grapefruit, ficus, and skinny palm trees, the Estrella Motor Inn quickly became an iconic part of Palm Springs’ golden age.
+The (in)famous bungalows, added soon after, hosted legendary figures like Joan Crawford, Clark Gable, Marilyn Monroe, and Errol Flynn, with Crawford famously demanding French bread and seven packs of cigarettes—three opened.

 In the 1960s and 1970s, the property expanded with low-profile additions and a hefty dose of the era’s Diamonds Are Forever-meets-shag-n-mirrors cool–and a game of Twister in every room.